dotnet/EntityFramework.Docs/entity-framework/core/dbcontext-configuration/index.md

 In many web applications, each HTTP request corresponds to a single unit-of-work.
 This makes tying the context lifetime to that of the request a good default for web applications.

 ASP.NET Core applications are [configured using dependency injection](/aspnet/core/fundamentals/startup).
-EF Core can be added to this configuration using <xref:Microsoft.Extensions.DependencyInjection.EntityFrameworkServiceCollectionExtensions.AddDbContext%2A> in the [`ConfigureServices`](/aspnet/core/fundamentals/startup#the-configureservices-method) method of `Startup.cs`.
+EF Core can be added to this configuration using <xref:Microsoft.Extensions.DependencyInjection.EntityFrameworkServiceCollectionExtensions.AddDbContext%2A> in `Program.cs`.
 For example:

 <!--
         public void ConfigureServices(IServiceCollection services)